鶹ýӳ

 MKTG 480: Marketing Analytics

-Alex Yao, also in the Fowler College of Business, is implementing COIL in MKTG 480: Marketing Analytics during Fall 2025 through 鶹ýӳ’s ongoing partnership with the Tokyo University of Foreign Studies.
-Working with COIL collaborators connected to TUFS and building on the relationship with Dr. Aya Fukuda, Professor Yao plans to integrate a COIL component across all three course sections, extending international collaboration to students in marketing analytics and reinforcing 鶹ýӳ’s sustained commitment to global partnerships in Asia.
+Dr. Alex Yao, in the Fowler College of Business, implemented COIL in MKTG 480: Marketing Analytics through 鶹ýӳ’s partnership with the Tokyo University of Foreign Studies (TUFS).
+Building on the ongoing collaboration with two professors from TUFS, the COIL component was integrated across all three course sections, expanding international collaboration opportunities for students in marketing analytics and reinforcing 鶹ýӳ’s sustained commitment to global partnerships in Asia.

 49